joanna350/Predict_Travel_Duration/prediction_model/Readme.md

 ### Dependency
 ```
+flask==1.1.1
 pandas==0.25.1
 sklearn==0.21.3
 numpy==1.17.2
+flask-restful
 ```

 ### Installation
 ```
 python(version adequately) -m pip install --user -Iv '__package_name__==__version__'
 ```
+* I didn't use version match, but it may be necessary in the future

 ### File Structure
 ```